 In DUAL mode both channels are operative.
-The method of signal display is governed by the time base (see also "Controls and Readout").
+In analog mode the method of signal display is governed by the time base (see also "Controls and Readout").
 Channel switching may either take place after each sweep (alternate) or during sweeps with a high frequency (chopped).